vectorgrp/XCPlite/README.md

 Depending on the settings in XCPlite, this happens after the first run of a new software build, or each time the application is restarted.
 Of course, the A2L file may also be copied manually into the CANape project folder.

-### XCPlite Build
+### XCPlite build on Linux or macOS

-Build the library and all examples:

-Use the build script to build all targets and get comprehensive output on issues:
+Use the build script to build the library xcplib, example targets and get comprehensive output on issues:

 ```bash
 ./build.sh